 Timeshare presentations can be gruelling experiences where clients are subjected to many hours of immense pressure from sellers.
 The effectiveness of these presentations stem from the fact that these sellers are very well trained in presenting a product in a way that the consumer does not logically recognise the reality of the purchase.
 Unfortunately many of the timeshare contracts sold are due to salesmen misrepresenting the nature of the product and even the nature of the industry.

-Example of Timeshare Misrepresentation
+Examples of Timeshare Misrepresentation.

 During sales presentations, potential buyers can be mis-lead into believing that a timeshare is a quality product that can lead to a large return for the consumer.
 Furthermore, sellers often claim that the market for timeshares is easy to navigate and you could easily resell your timeshare in the future.
 This is a clear case of misrepresentation, as the timeshare market is actually extremely depressed due to consumers being more aware of the bad reputation of the industry.